Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

 Finite-horizon MFE depend on both the length of the time horizon and the time parameter, which is bounded by the horizon length.
 Conversely, stationary MFE are independent of the length of the time horizon but require an ergodicity condition on the state-measure component.
 Consequently, approximating stationary MFE using finite-horizon MFE necessitates extending both the time horizon and the time parameter simultaneously, posing significant challenges.
 To overcome this obstacle, we will utilize infinite-horizon non-stationary MFE as intermediate terms.
 By investigating conditions under which infinite-horizon non-stationary MFE converge to stationary MFE, we establish a pathway for approximation.
 Provided that finite-horizon MFE converge first to infinite-horizon non-stationary MFE, which in turn converge to stationary MFE, we demonstrate that finite-horizon MFE can effectively approximate stationary MFE, which will partially answer the question above regarding the relation between stationary MFE and finite-horizon MFE.

-To demonstrate the effectiveness of finite-horizon MFGs in learning compared to the infinite-horizon setting, we will provide improved contraction rates for the so-called mean-field equilibrium operators used for iterative methods to learn MFE under contraction \cite{anahtarci2020value}.
+To demonstrate the effectiveness of finite-horizon MFGs in learning compared to the infinite-horizon setting, we will provide improved contraction rates for the so-called mean-field equilibrium operators used for iterative methods to learn {finite-horizon} MFE under contraction \cite{anahtarci2020value}. {We show that the contraction condition for these iterative algorithms for infinite-horizon non-stationary MFGs over the space of bounded sequences, equipped with the uniform norm, coincides with the contraction condition for the stationary MFGs obtained in \cite{anahtarci2023q}.
+In particular, we demonstrate that a finite-horizon MFG may be contractive for every horizon length $T<\infty$, while the corresponding infinite-horizon (non-stationary and stationary) MFGs may fail to be contractive.
+Furthermore, under conditions weaker than the contraction condition for infinite-horizon MFGs, we show that there exists a unique infinite-horizon non-stationary MFG for any given initial state measure, and that the finite-horizon MFEs obtained under the same initial state measure converge to this infinite-horizon MFE as the horizon length $T \to \infty$. }

 We will provide experimental results as well as theoretical bounds showing that improved contractivity holds for the finite-horizon setting when the known results in the literature for the infinite-horizon setting fail.
 We will mainly focus our contractivity results on the regularized setting developed in \cite{anahtarci2023q}, but we also expect our results to hold in other contractivity settings used in the literature \cite{cui2021approximately, guo2019learning} (provided that the state space is compact).